mevaldovi/Fitness-Tracker/README.md

 # Installation

+Bold text indicates commands in the terminal; italicized text indicates steps to take

-- Clone this repo
+- _Clone this repo_

-- Download & install NodeJS on your machine at [https://nodejs.org/en](https://nodejs.org/en)
+- _Download & install NodeJS on your machine at [https://nodejs.org/en](https://nodejs.org/en)_

-- npm install
+- **npm install**

-- Create MongoDB database
+- _Create MongoDB database_

-- If running locally update the MONGODB_URI with your connection string in a .env file
+- _If running locally, update the MONGODB_URI with your connection string in a .env file_

-- If running on a server or hosting platform add the MONGODB_URI with connection string to the environment variables
+- _If running on a server or hosting platform ex.
+Heroku, add the MONGODB_URI with connection string to the environment variables_

-- npm run seed
+- **npm run seed**

-- cd server.js
+- **cd server.js**

-- node server.js || npm start
+- **node server.js || npm start**

-- Visit http://localhost:3000 to view in browser if application does not load.
+- _Visit https://localhost:3000 to view in browser if application does not load._
 # Usage
 Simply open the application, click "New Workout" and have fun with it!
 # License